its-your-favorite/Fancy/README.md

 - sampleFancyObject.keys(); // ['a', 'b', 'c']

 FancyArrays are extensions of arrays and thus should usually be interchangeable with arrays.
 The cases when they aren't (json serialization, .concat) you can convert back to an array with .toTrueArray()
-So please checkout underscore documentation and http://osteele.com/sources/javascript/functional/ .
+So please checkout https://github.com/documentcloud/underscore/ and https://github.com/anfurny/Fancy/wiki/Sample-Use .

 ###Don't ask me:
  * How's this different than using underscore and functional js?